clj-commons/etaoin/README.md

 Consider a more complex example which repeats real users' behaviour.
 You'd like to delete everything from the input.
 First, you move the caret at the very beginning.
-Then move it to the end holding shit so everything gets selected.
+Then move it to the end holding shift so everything gets selected.
 Finally, you press delete to clear the selected text.

 The combo is: